Fred The Tree On Seven Mile Bridge

 Fred the Tree's story begins on the old Seven Mile Bridge, built between 1909 and 1912 as part of Henry Flagler's ambitious Overseas Railroad.
 This engineering marvel connected the Florida mainland to Key West, opening up the Keys for travel and trade.
 However, the bridge was retired in 1982 when a new, wider bridge was constructed parallel to it.

-Somewhere along the abandoned stretch of the old bridge, Fred the Tree sprouted, taking root in a crack or small pocket of soil that had gathered between the weathered concrete and steel.
-No one knows exactly when or how Fred came to be, but his tenacity and ability to grow in such an inhospitable environment quickly caught the attention of locals and tourists alike.
+Somewhere along the abandoned stretch of the old bridge, Fred the Tree sprouted, taking root in a small pocket of soil that had gathered between the concrete and steel.
+No one knows exactly when or how Fred came to be.
+But his tenacity and ability to grow in such an inhospitable environment quickly caught the attention of locals and tourists alike.

 A Symbol of Survival